 I’ve made many many many mistakes along the way, but the one thing I did do right was to start out on WordPress.org.
 When you purchase a domain name and hosting, most will have easy installs for you these days.
 My websites run on the Genesis Framework from StudioPress.com.
 I chose Genesis because it has a great support network in the format of tutorials, forums, and direct tech support.
 I also love that it uses child themes, which means that if you make changes to the theme they will be saved after an update.

 My Child Themes

 I will admit, I change child themes quite often (I actually have a bit of an addiction).
 However, I always purchase from Restored 316 Designs.
 The themes are feminine, lovely, and save me so much time by having coveted features straight out-of-the-box.
 There are detailed setup instructions, but Lauren (the owner) also moderates a support Facebook group for those who have purchased.
 It’s so convenient that you can get a quick answer from her, her staff, or the community if you are stuck on something at a strange hour!

 Email & Newsletter

 I have had by far my best success when I stick to a plan, and to organize my plans I use my printable version of The Everyday Planner™!
-I created this version specifically for bloggers, and it includes 20+ blogging specific worksheets and an Editorial Email Series that includes inspiration for using each page of the planner.
+I even created a version specifically for bloggers, and it includes 20+ blogging specific worksheets and an Editorial Email Series that includes inspiration for using each page of the planner.

 I design some of my own design elements from scratch, but I also have been known to purchase from Creative Market in the past.
 They have a little bit of everything design-related that you can imagine!

 My friend Abby Lawson is an expert in all things blogging!
-She and her husband now make a six-figure income through her blog and ebook sales.
+She and her husband now make a six-figure income through her blog and digital product sales.
 She created this thorough guide to starting a blog and mastering the basics- If I had to recommend one single resource for getting started, this is what I would pick!
 You can learn more about Building a Framework here.